Enjoyment at its finest

 Castle History

-The records of the castle go back to the early 13th century.
-Since the nearby shallow Lunan Bay offered a perfect opportunity for landing, the Vikings are said to have built a house on the site where Ethie was built.
+Records of Ethie Castle date back to the early 13th century.
+Because the nearby, gently sloping Lunan Bay offered a perfect landing point, it is believed that the Vikings built a house on the site where Ethie was later established.

-It is said that during the Reformation the abbots hid the silver treasure from Arbroath Abbey within the castle walls.
+It is said that during the Reformation, the abbots hid the silver treasure from Arbroath Abbey within the walls of Ethie Castle.

-Thank God the roof of the castle was never destroyed and so it was able to survive a phase when people were not interested in such buildings.
+Thankfully, the castle’s roof was never destroyed, allowing it to survive a period when people weren’t interested in such buildings.

 Present Day

-I bought the castle from the De Morgan family in November 2013.
+I acquired the castle from the de Morgan family in November 2013.

-At the same time, I hold the feudal title Earl of Wigtoun, Lord and Baron of Cumbernauld.
-Like all feudal titles in Scotland, it is registered in the land register and the Barony Register in Edinburgh.
+I also hold the feudal titles Earl of Wigtoun, Lord and Baron of Cumbernauld.
+Like all feudal titles in Scotland, it is registered in the land register and the barony register in Edinburgh.